omoniyi24/BetJay/README.md

 ![demo](./image/landingpage.jpeg)

 BetJay focuses on user privacy and ease of payment.
-It connects to an existing lightning node (service company node) to exchange bitcoin (in satoshi) between the gambler and the service company based on win or lose.
+It connects to an existing lightning node (service company node) to exchange bitcoin (in satoshi) between the gambler and the service company based on whether they win or lose.

 ## Features